Johnny Guitar: Box office

-Critical reaction
+Critical reception

 Variety commented, "It proves [Crawford] should leave saddles and Levis to someone else and stick to city lights for a background.
 [The film] is only a fair piece of entertainment.
 [The scriptwriter] becomes so involved with character nuances and neuroses, all wrapped up in dialogue, that [the picture] never has a chance to rear up in the saddle...
 The people in the story never achieve much depth, this character shallowness being at odds with the pretentious attempt at analysis to which the script and direction devotes so much time."
 Bosley Crowther of The New York Times singled out Crawford's physical appearance, stating "no more femininity comes from her than from the rugged Heflin in Shane.
 For the lady, as usual, is as sexless as the lions on the public library steps and as sharp and romantically forbidding as a package of unwrapped razor blades."
 He further commented that the film was no more than a "flat walk-through — or occasional ride-through—of western cliches...The color is slightly awful and the Arizona scenery is only fair.
 Let's put it down as a fiasco.
 Miss Crawford went that away."

-Harrison's Reports praised the film as "one of the better pictures of its type.
+Peter S. Harrison in Harrison's Reports praised the film as "one of the better pictures of its type.
 Filmed in what is without question the best example of Trucolor photography yet shown, its mixture of romance, hatred and violence grips one's attention throughout, in spite of the fact that it is overburdened with a number of 'talky' passages.
 This, however, is not a serious flaw and could be corrected by some judicious cutting of the rather overlong running time."